canonical/lora-basicstation-snap/landscape/README.md

 After accepting you will see the info page for the device.
 Devices are called computers on Landscape.
-To get back to this page in the future you can use the computers menu, then selecting the device your are interested in from the list.
+To get back to this page in the future you can use the computers menu, then from the list selecting the device you are interested in.

 Wait a couple of minutes for the device to check in.
 This info page will show some basic parameters of the device, like total memory, model and MAC addresses.